What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

 \subsection{Datasets}

-{\bfseries SynthText}~\cite{synthetic} consists of 800,000 synthetic images of multi-oriented text with char-level annotation.
-The char-level annotation is used to produce the ground truth of text segment types.\\ {\bfseries Total-Text}~\cite{18} consists of horizontal, multi-oriented, and curved text instances with polygon and word-level annotations.
-It contains 1,255 training images and 300 testing images.\\ {\bfseries CTW1500}~\cite{19} consists of only curved text instances, all annotated by polygons with 14 vertices, and tends to label long curved text.
+{\bfseries SynthText}~\cite{synthetic} consists of 800k synthetic images of multi-oriented text with character-level annotation.
+This annotation is used to produce the ground truth of text segment types.\\ {\bfseries Total-Text}~\cite{18} consists of horizontal, multi-oriented, and curved text instances with polygon and word-level annotations.
+It contains 1,255 training images and 300 testing images.\\ {\bfseries CTW1500}~\cite{19} consists of curved and multi-oriented texts, all annotated by polygons, and tends to label long curved text.
 It has 1,500 training and 1,000 testing images.\\ {\bfseries ICDAR2015}~\cite{icdar2015} includes multi-orientated and small-scale text instances.
 Its ground truth is annotated with word-level quadrangles.
 It contains 1,000 training and 500 testing images. \\ {\bfseries MSRA-TD500}~\cite{TD500} is dedicated to detecting multi-oriented long non-Latin texts.
 It contains 300 training images and 200 testing images with word-level annotation.
-Here, we follow the previous methods~\cite{39,7} and add 400 training images from TR400~\cite{TR400} to extend this dataset.\\ {\bfseries MLT2017}~\cite{MLT} is designed for detecting multi-lingual texts of nine languages with word-level annotation.
-It contains 10,000 training images and 9,000 testing images.
+Here, we follow the previous methods~\cite{39,7} and add 400 training images from TR400~\cite{TR400} to extend this dataset.\\ {\bfseries MLT2017}~\cite{MLT} is designed for detecting multi-lingual texts in nine languages with word-level annotation.
+It contains 9,000 training images and 9,000 testing images.